 Clinician Scholar Pathway

-Trainees complete an integrated ACGME 3rd year of advanced clinical and scholarly work, including clinical quality improvement initiatives.
+Trainees complete an integrated ACGME 3rd year of advanced clinical and scholarly work, including clinical quality improvement and research time.

 Fellows choose a faculty mentor during the first year and are provided clinical quality improvement/research blocks during the third year of fellowship training.